nsuwal1/Spatiotemporal-trends-/README.md

 ![Figure S4 Home page of Nasa Sea Level Change Date Analysis Tool](Figure%20S4%20Home%20page%20of%20Nasa%20Sea%20Level%20Change%20Date%20Analysis%20Tool.png)
 _Figure S4 Home page of Nasa Sea Level Change Date Analysis Tool_

-After clicking launch, select Sea surface height  (ECCO v4r4) and select the point or boundary and select the start and end date.
-Then, click create chart, then it will show like in Figure S5.
-Then, click download from the chart to download the sea surface height data for required position of required date range.
+After clicking launch, select Sea surface height (ECCO v4r4) and select the point or boundary, then select the start and end dates.
+Then, click "create chart," and it will show the results like in Figure S5.
+Finally, click "download" from the chart to download the sea surface height data for the required position and required date range.

 ![Figure S5 Sea surface height chart from which data is downloaded.](Figure%20S5%20Sea%20surface%20height%20chart%20from%20which%20data%20is%20downloaded.png)